dev-academy-programme/orientation---Archived/best-practices/README.md

 ## Skim the material

-Before you get started, skim through the material to see what's involved and to get a feel for how to divide your time and effort.
-Sometimes material is sequential&mdash;you need to complete one item before you can move on to the next&mdash;but often you can do things out of order.
+Before you get started, skim through the material to see what's involved and to get a feel for how to divide your time and effort.Sometimes material is sequential&mdash;you need to complete one item before you can move on to the next&mdash;but often you can do things out of order.
 So keep that in mind.

-## Create a plan of attack (a strategy)
+## Create a plan / strategy

 Now that you know roughly what's involved, make a plan for working through the material.
 Guess at where you'll be and when, and then check yourself regularly to make sure that you're not spending too much (or too little) time on any one thing.